Cp675516471/Conformal-Toolpath-for-Continuous-Direct-Ink-Writing-on-Unstructured-Surface-Filling/README.md

-# Conformal-Toolpath-for-Continuous-Direct-Ink-Writing-on-Unstructured-Surface-Filling
+# Conformal Toolpath in Direct Ink Writing for Continuous Filament Filling on Unstructured Surface
-open source data of Conformal Toolpath for Continuous Direct Ink Writing on Unstructured Surface Filling
+open source data of Conformal Toolpath in Direct Ink Writing for Continuous Filament Filling on Unstructured Surface